Bioclogging

-Bioclogging is observed under continuous ponded infiltration at various field conditions such as artificial recharge ponds, percolation trenches, irrigation channels, sewage treatment systems, constructed wetlands, and landfill liners.
+Bioclogging occurs under continuous ponded infiltration at various field conditions such as artificial recharge ponds, percolation trenches, irrigation channels, sewage treatment systems, constructed wetlands, landfill liners and natural systems such as riverbeds and soils.
 It also affects groundwater flow in the aquifer, such as ground source heat pumps, permeable reactive barriers, and microbial enhanced oil recovery.
-In the situation where infiltration of water at an appropriate rate is needed, bioclogging can be problematic and countermeasures such as regular drying of the system are taken.
-In some cases, bioclogging can be utilized to make an impermeable layer to minimize the rate of infiltration.
+Bioclogging is a significant problem where water infiltration is hampered and countermeasures such as regular drying of the system can reduce the levels of bioclogging.
+However, bioclogging can also serve beneficial purposes in specific conditions.
+For instance, bioclogging can be utilized to make an impermeable layer to minimize the rate of infiltration or to enhance soil mechanic properties.

 General description

 Change in permeability with time

 Bioclogging is observed as the decrease in the infiltration rate.
 A decrease in the infiltration rate under ponded infiltration was observed in the 1940s for studying the infiltration of artificial recharge ponds and the water-spreading on agricultural soils.
-When soils are continuously submerged, permeability or saturated hydraulic conductivity changes in 3 stages which was explained as follows.
+Allison described that when soils are continuously submerged, permeability or saturated hydraulic conductivity changes in 3 key stages: